-Over the last five years, the number of mainland Chinese firms seeking office space in Hong Kong has nearly doubled – and high levels of demand are showing no signs of stopping.
+Over the last five years, the number of mainland Chinese firms seeking office space in Hong Kong has more than doubled – and high levels of demand are showing no signs of stopping.

 Whether they’re start-ups or large corporates, all are keen on office space in the city’s core business hub.
 “We often suggest places beyond Central [the central business district of Hong Kong] – and they are looking, but changing their mindset remains a slow and gradual process”, comments Ma.
 In fact, JLL forecasts suggest that rents in Central will be boosted by 5 to 10 percent owing to sustained demand from mainland China, coupled with low vacancy rates.

 And while attention was previously focused more on the leasing market, in the last six months demand has started to shift towards investment.

 Financial might has enabled many of the bigger incoming companies to pay premiums and record high prices for en-bloc purchases, consequently driving yields lower.
 China Everbright, for example, bought Dah Sing Financial Centre in Wan Chai for HK$ 10 billion in February 2016.

 Hong Kong: enticing, but why?